-The Consumer Safety Commission is entitled to bring any information that it deems necessary to the attention of the public (new article L 534-5 of the Consumer Code, former article L.224-2 of the Consumer Code in application of law No. 2010-737 of 1 July 2010).
+The Consumer Safety Commission is entitled to bring any information that it deems necessary to the attention of the public (new article L534-5 of the Consumer Code, former article L224-2 of the Consumer Code in application of Law No. 2010-737 of 1 July 2010).

-The AFSSAPS must inform, if necessary, the public by any media, and notably by broadcasting health messages or recall notices on any product which represents a danger to human health (L.5312-4 Public Health Code).
+The ANSM (formerly the AFSSAPS) must inform, if necessary, the public by any media, and notably by broadcasting health messages or recall notices on any product that represents a danger to human health (L5312-4 Public Health Code).